[Get to know Snac]

 You can reset SFTP credentials at anytime from the User bar eye icon...

-Second, update nameservers.
+Third, update nameservers.
 Your registrar nameservers must be updated to point to your new server's nameservers instead.
 Typically, to change the nameservers, you’ll need to log into the domain registrar’s account, locate the DNS settings and update accordingly.
 DO tutorial (will work with any server)

 To create a new domain, from your 'User' bar click on the globe icon...

 Click on the + button to expand form fields.
-Enter your top level domain ie: mydomain.com... click on 'Add Domain'
+Enter your top level domain only ie: mydomain.com... click on 'Add Domain'

 Creating a sub-domain is the same process as creating a domain (use 'Add Domain' form), but instead of entering your TLD (top level domain), you enter the sub and domain together ie: 'sub.mydomain.com'

 You must also create an A Record for your new subdomain in this case 'sub' in your server DNS settings.
 DO DNS Records tutorial (process will vary slightly with other providers, check individual docs)